What is Test Observability?

 BrowserStack Test Observability is meant for anyone who runs and wants to analyze their automation tests.
 That said, these are the primary personas who will find the maximum use for the product:

-- SDETs who run functional tests and wants to analyze and improve the quality of their suites.
+- SDETs who run functional tests and want to analyze and improve the quality of their suites.

-- QA managers who want to analyze the suite health issues to be able to know whats broken and need to be fixed.
+- QA managers who want to analyze the suite health issues to be able to know what’s broken and needs to be fixed.

 - QA leaders who want to get a general idea about the testing trends in their QA org to find issues and plan ahead of time.